How to Make a Simple DIY Bird Feeder — Easy Step-by-Step Guide

 Tips & Troubleshooting

 • 1If your pinecone is closed, you can gently open it by placing it in a warm, dry place for a day or two.
+Alternatively, you can carefully use a hairdryer on a low setting to encourage the scales to open up, making it easier to spread the peanut butter.

 • 3Consider adding a few sunflower seeds or dried fruit pieces to the birdseed mix for extra appeal.
+These high-energy additions can attract a wider variety of birds and provide additional nutritional benefits.

 🎨